 coffee · cruellest · desire · dried · forgetful · lilacs · roots · stopped · sunlight · surprised · warm

-- April is the
+- April is the ____________ month, breeding

 - ____________ out of the dead land, mixing

-____________, stirring Dull
+- Memory and ____________, stirring

 - Dull ____________ with spring rain.

 - A little life with ____________ tubers.

-____________ us, coming over the Starnbergersee With a shower of rain; we
+- Summer ____________ us, coming over the Starnbergersee

-____________, into the Hofgarten,
+- And went on in ____________, into the Hofgarten,

 - And drank ____________, and talked for an hour.